You filled out your FAFSA® form and submitted it. What happens next?

 Your information also goes to your state higher education agency, as well as to agencies of the states where your chosen schools are located.
 Many states have financial aid funds that they give out based on FAFSA information.

-So, your FAFSA helps you apply for federal, state, and school financial aid.
-Not bad for a form that takes students an average of less than 25 minutes to complete!
+So, your FAFSA form helps you apply for federal, state, and school financial aid.
+Not bad for a form that takes students an average of about 30 minutes to complete!

-- Option 1: Go to www.fafsa.gov and log in.
+- Option 1: Go to fafsa.gov and log in.

 - Option 2: Contact the Federal Student Aid Information Center.

 First, we (the office of Federal Student Aid at the U.S. Department of Education) will send you a Student Aid Report (SAR), which is a summary of the FAFSA data you submitted.
-You’ll get your SAR within three days to three weeks after you submit your FAFSA.
-Be sure to look over your SAR to make sure you didn’t make a mistake on your FAFSA.
-Find out more about the Student Aid Report, its purpose, how the type of FAFSA you file determines when you’ll get the SAR, and what you should do with it.
+You’ll get your SAR within three days to three weeks after you submit your FAFSA form.
+Be sure to look over your SAR, make sure you didn’t make a mistake on your FAFSA form, and make corrections to your FAFSA data if necessary.
+Find out more about the Student Aid Report, its purpose, how the method you use to file your FAFSA form determines when you’ll get the SAR, and what you should do with the SAR.

-The SAR won’t tell you how much financial aid you’ll get.
-Instead, if you applied for admission to a college or career school and have been accepted, and you listed that school on your FAFSA, the school will calculate your aid and will send you an electronic or paper aid offer, sometimes called an award letter, telling you how much aid you’re eligible for at the school.
-The timing of the aid offer varies from school to school and could be as early as springtime (awarding for the fall) or as late as immediately before you start school.
+The SAR won’t tell you how much financial aid you’ll get, and it won’t show the details of the income and tax information if you used the Internal Revenue Service Data Retrieval Tool when you completed your FAFSA form.
+Instead, if you applied for admission to a college or career school and have been accepted, and you listed that school on your FAFSA form, the school will calculate your aid and will send you an electronic or paper aid offer, sometimes called an award letter, telling you how much aid you’re eligible for at the school.
+The timing of the aid offer varies from school to school and could be as early as winter (awarding for the fall) or as late as immediately before you start school.
 It depends on when you apply and how the school prefers to schedule awarding of aid.

-If you used the Internal Revenue Service Data Retrieval Tool (IRS DRT) when filling out your FAFSA, and you have not changed any of the information retrieved, you will not have to verify that information.
-If not, your school may require you to submit a tax transcript as part of the verification process.
-You can find your tax transcript through the IRS’s Get Transcript service at www.irs.gov/transcript.
+If you used the Internal Revenue Service Data Retrieval Tool (IRS DRT) when filling out your FAFSA form, you may not have to verify that information.
+If you didn’t use the IRS DRT, or if you filed an amended tax return and used the IRS DRT, your school may require you to submit a tax transcript as part of the verification process.
+You can find your tax transcript through the IRS’s Get Transcript service at irs.gov/transcript.

 There is some information that must be updated if it changes, while most information cannot be updated.
 Find out the difference and how to update FAFSA information.

-You’ll need to understand the aid that’s being offered (for instance, is it free money such as a grant, or is it a loan that you’ll have to pay back?), decide what aid you really need, and then respond to the school’s award letter within the deadline set by the school.
+You’ll need to understand the aid that’s being offered (for instance, is it free money such as a grant, or is it a loan that you’ll have to pay back?), decide what aid you really need, and then respond to the school’s aid offer within the deadline set by the school.
 Get details about accepting aid.

 The financial aid staff at your college or career school will explain exactly how and when your aid will be paid out.
 They also will tell you whether you need to fill out any more paperwork or meet other requirements.
 For instance, if you’re receiving a federal student loan for the first time, you should expect to be required to sign a promissory note and go through entrance counseling.
 Be sure to keep in touch with your school’s financial aid office so that you understand the whole process of receiving your aid.